 NARI is also a member of the International Federation on Ageing.

-Professor Nicola Lautenschlager and Associate Professor Briony Dow are both co-investigators on a University of Hong Kong-led randomised controlled trial of home-based exercise intervention for caregivers of people with dementia.
+NARI researchers are involved in a University of Hong Kong-led randomised controlled trial of home-based exercise intervention for caregivers of people with dementia.

 Associate Professor Briony Dow is a co-investigator on a University College London research project that aims to reduce agitation and improve quality of life for people with moderate to severe dementia.